Krishneil1/Building-a-Real-world-C-10-Application/README.md

 # WPF
 WPF Tutorials
-Folloing this tutoril to complete a project at work
+Folloing this tutorial to complete a project at work.
+Link to main course https://app.pluralsight.com/library/courses/c-sharp-10-building-real-world-application